-Often a pot cannot be equally split as there could be a single odd chip leftover (possibly two odds chips if split three ways).
-It’s always the lowest denomination chip remaining in play, and there are rules on how it should be awarded.
+Often a pot cannot be equally split.
+There could be a single odd chip leftover (possibly two odds chips if split three ways).
+It’s always the lowest denomination chip remaining in play.
+There are rules on how it should be awarded.

 The Art of the Chop

-Other terms for splitting something up in poker are “chop” and “chopping.”
+Other terms for splitting in poker are “chop” and “chopping.”
 That means to divide the chips among the winning players equally.